Applying for a CSCS card

 - Can I renew a red Experienced Worker CSCS card?

-No, the Experienced Worker CSCS Cards are non renewable as the card holder should have been working towards and gained the appropriate NVQ or SVQ (or QCF equivalent) qualification.
+No, the Experienced Worker CSCS Cards are non renewable as the card holder should have been working towards and gained the appropriate NVQ or SVQ (or QCF/RQF equivalent) qualification.
 It should be replaced by a blue, gold or black skilled card on achievement of an appropriate vocational qualification.
 Visit the types of card page to find out more.

 - Can experienced managers and supervisors apply for a CSCS card without achieving an NVQ?